Highest Good Society

 - Additional Highest Good Society Details

 CLICK ICONS BELOW TO JOIN US THROUGH SOCIAL MEDIA

 WHAT IS A HIGHEST GOOD SOCIETY

-Highest Good society is the combination of all of the elements One Community considers foundational to supporting people living for The Highest Good of All.
+One Community’s definition of Highest Good society is the combination of all of the elements we consider foundational to supporting people living for The Highest Good of All.
 It is a social architecture built on three things: helping each other and others, fulfilled living and emotional sustainability, and making a difference in the world by setting an example.
 Its purpose is forward global movement of self-propagating teacher/demonstration communities, villages, and cities by specifically catering to the 6-foundational emotional needs with duplicable components that address the foundations of education, social injustice and inequality, crime, economics and poverty, discrimination, emotional health, and happiness.

 WHY A HIGHEST GOOD SOCIETY